Sector outlook: what to expect in higher education in 2025

 At an individual level, this “business as usual” scenario, means that institutions will amplify their efforts to become more efficient, elevate the student experience, adopt AI at scale, and double down on articulating their unique identity.
 At a sector-wide level, we will see more collaboration in areas that are mutually beneficial: shared services, marketing the importance and value of higher education, protecting against cyberattacks, and further consolidation of academic courses and programs.

-The power of collaboration in this challenging environment will prove lifesaving if the sector is to retain some stability, particularly in the US, with recent attacks on leadership attacks on high profile institutions.
+The power of collaboration in this challenging environment will prove lifesaving if the sector is to retain some stability, particularly in the US, where leadership changes have become more common recently.
 In Australia, the sector posed a strong opposition to the government’s international student cap proposal, through demonstrating negative economic impact, impressive media coverage and gathering support from public personalities.

 Keep calm and innovate